Thailand

 Even Maserati sports cars imported into Thailand are subject to Thai improvisation.
 The highly temperamental and vastly expensive high-revving Italian engines get replaced with big Lexus V8s which are cheap to run and almost indestructible.

 In some ways it reminds me of Cuba where big old 'Yank tanks' are kept going because of poverty and US embargoes preventing new cars from coming into the country.
 I think it's great though.
-Well done Thailand and well done Cuba!

 Return to top of page

-Thai Toilets and Bathrooms
+Thai Toilets And Bathrooms

-Rural Thai bathroom in Isaan - Click for larger image If you stay in a tourist class hotel in a town or resort your bathroom is likely to look quite familiar with what you are used to at home.
+If you stay in a tourist class hotel in a town or resort your bathroom is likely to look quite familiar with what you are used to at home.
 However, if you get into rural Thailand or stay at a Thai person's house you may notice a few differences.
 I'll start with showers.
 Thais normally wash in cold water - it's not really cold because of the hot climate and the fact that most water tanks are located on the roof where they are exposed to the sun but if it has been cool overnight the water can be quite cold first thing in the morning.
 At first I thought this was because many Thais couldn't afford shower heaters but now I think it is a personal preference.
 I find that Thai guests using my shower turn the water temperature down very low or turn it off completely.

 The method Thais use to bathe is different too.
 Many bathrooms do not have a shower head arrangement with running water as is common in the West.
 In the bathroom will be a large water container.
 This is sometimes a concrete affair built into the bathroom or maybe just a large plastic standalone barrel.
 There will be a tap but this is just used to fill the container.
 In the bathroom, normally floating on top of the water, will be a small plastic bowl which is used to scoop and sloosh water over your body.
 It takes a bit of getting used to but I find that as long as the water isn't too cold it is OK.